BunnyEncoder20/Podcaster/README.md

 # Podcastr

 ## Introduction

 - A cutting-edge AI SaaS platform that enables users to create, discover, and enjoy podcasts with advanced features like text-to-audio conversion with multi-voice AI, podcast thumbnail Image generation and seamless playback.
+- Credentials for dev: My work email: varun.verma2024@gamil.com

 ## Features

 ## <a name="features">🔋 Features</a>

 1. **Robust Authentication**: Secure and reliable user login and registration system.